thanhdo1991/d8-theming-guide/add-variables-to-a-template-file.md

 ![](/assets/add_variable_template.png)

-* Use your new variable
+* Use your new variable : Any new variables added in a preproccess function will have a new corresponding Twig variable injected into the template file being preprocessed.
+In this example, our _node.html.twig _files in the Ice Cream theme will all have an additional `{{current_user_is_owner}}`variable available.